AKASHDEWAN77/TETRIS/README.md

 1. Install Python and Pygame.
 2. Clone or download the project.
-3. Run `tetris.py` to start the game.
+3. Run `python main.py` to start the game.

 ## Future Improvements